 Revelation 22:11-15 -Let the one who is doing harm continue to do harm; let the one who is vile continue to be vile; let the one who is righteous continue to live righteously; let the one who is holy continue to be holy.

 “Look, I am coming soon, bringing my reward with me to repay all people according to their deeds.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End.”

 Blessed are those who wash their robes.
 They will be permitted to enter through the gates of the city and eat the fruit from the tree of life.
 Outside the city are the dogs – the sorcerers, the sexually immoral, the murderers, the idol worshipers, and all who love to live a lie.

 So, let’s see what we can learn from Him, shall we?
-Come back next week to see 5 principles we can learn about boundaries from examining God’s boundaries in Scripture.
-We’ll look at passages from all over the Bible – Old and New Testament, to see if we can gain some understanding of our Father’s heart.
+As we make our way through this boundaries Bible study we’ll see principles we can learn from examining God’s boundaries in Scripture.
+We’ll look at passages from all over the Bible, Old and New Testament, to see if we can gain some understanding of our Father’s heart.

 *How about you?
 Have you had preconceptions about boundaries based on the teaching of church tradition rather than the Word of God?
 Are you skeptical to hear that setting strong boundaries is something God has asked us to do as believers?
 I’d love to hear about it in the comments below!

 Did you know all the content in this series has been expanded into an interactive workbook full of questions and prompts to help you work through this issue in your own life?
 Click through the image below and get yours today!